 Throughout the arid west, abandoned buildings sit along desert two lane roads.
 Derelict, slowly weathering they appear to be disappearing back into the soil.
 Gas stations with pumps looted for artifacts, cafes with off-kilter bar stools behind empty door frames, homesteads with broken windows and motels advertising never to be occupied rooms.
 Deteriorating buildings representing someones hopes and dreams.
-Broken dreams that burned brightly before burning out or ventures that were ill-fated from the start, never gaining traction, failing at conception.
+Broken dreams that flamed brightly before burning out or ventures that were ill-fated from the start, never gaining traction, failing at conception.

 On desert drives I have speculated on the history behind these long abandoned buildings.
 In some cases, the reasons are clear.
 Businesses built around a railroad spur that no longer carries trains, a town catering to mines where it is no longer profitable to dig, a farm in a barren plain where water has been diverted to a thirsty city or a cafe built at the junction of highways made redundant by an interstate.